Category: The Last Hotel

 It is far outweighed by good ones like this lovely one from another author and besides I’ve learnt a lot since book one and become a better writer and certainly know editors miss a lot of unintentional errors.
 Once a book is published traditionally it is very expensive to request a typo correction.
 With uploaded to Amazon self-published books, it is as easy as it was to publish.
 Just a click away.

-We all need praise and encouragement
+We all need praise and encouragement, please review our books

 I am now a little conscious of it lest it is true.
 It is possibly Prowriting aid‘s fault as they keep flagging my lack of comma, so I let them override my text and add one.
 They just did it.
 I’ve given you the link to a comparison of the most common writing, spelling and grammar aid .
 Are there too many commas for your liking too?